mykolaharmash/promised-models/README.md

 #### getId `model.getId()`

 Returns entity id.
 You can declare special id attribute, which will be interpreted as entity id.
-If id attribute didn't declared, by default model will add declaration with name `id`
+If id attribute is not declared, getId returns null

 ```js
 var FashionModel = Model.inherit({